Google Docs offers many helpful features for marketers. One of those valuable features is adding a text box to your Google Doc.

 3. Draw your desired text box shape.
 Then, type your text into the box.

 4. In the toolbar, you'll see a paint bucket.
-Click that to change the color in your text box, or text box border, if you want.
+Click the paint bucket to change the color in your text box or text box border if you want.

-6. And voila!
-Your text box is instantly placed in your Google Doc.
-If you want to move it around, simply drag it or pull the corners to change the size.
+6. Your text box is now inserted in your Google Doc.
+If you want to move it around, simply move it to a new location in your document.